mpv-player/mpv/DOCS/man/options.rst

     point of file change.
 Default: ``weak``.

     :no:    Disable gapless audio.
-    :yes:   The audio device is opened using parameters chosen according to the first file played and is then kept open for gapless playback.
+    :yes:   The audio device is opened using parameters chosen for the first file played and is then kept open for gapless playback.
 This means that if the first file for example has a low sample rate, then the following files may get resampled to the same low sample rate, resulting in reduced sound quality.
 If you play files with different